microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-04.md

 - You should have completed Challenge 03

 ## Introduction

-You would like to be able to test authorization to Hello API via OAuth.
+You would like to be able to secure your backend APIs in one of the two ways:
+- Secure Hello API in a private network
+- Test end-to-end authorization to Hello API via OAuth.

 ## Description
+You should be able to either:
+- Scenario 01: Configure secured backend APIs in a private network
-You should be able configure OAuth2 authorization when calling Hello API.
+- Scenario 02: Configure OAuth2 authorization when calling Hello API

 ## Success Criteria
 For Scenario 01:
-1. You should have two new APIs:
+1. Create a new Function App in Elastic Premium plan which will be imported to APIM as Hello Internal API.
-    - Hello API - public API, new APIM endoint should be: https://api.{{unique_id}}.azure-api.net/external/hello
+1. The existing API - Hello API - will now become the public/external API.
+The new path should configured in APIM as: https://api.{{unique_id}}.azure-api.net/external/hello
+1. Secure internal Hello Function App by enabling networking feature by either:
+    - Only accepts traffic coming from the APIM subnet
+    - Assigning a private endpoint to the Function App
-    - Hello-Internal API - private API, create a new Function app in Elastic Premium plan, new APIM endoint should be: https://api.{{unique_id}}.azure-api.net/internal/hello
+1. Import the new Function App as Hello Internal API to APIM.
+The new path should be: https://api.{{unique_id}}.azure-api.net/internal/hello
-1. Import Hello-Internal API to APIM.
-1. Secure Hello API so that it would only accept requests routed from Application Gateway.
+1. Secure external Hello API so that it would only accept requests routed from Application Gateway.
-1. Secure Function Apps (both public an private) by enabling networking feature to only accept traffic coming from APIM.

 For Scenario 02:
 1. Configure OAuth 2.0 authorization in APIM